noobiwankenoobi/pawp-fe-interview/README.md

 See uploader.png in root directory
 Create a single page react application for uploading and displaying a list of images Image(s) can be "uploaded" on the righthand side form ("upload" = just read into a data url and saved locally https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL)
-Images are then automatically displayed in a list to the right.
+Images are then automatically displayed in a list to the right with thier file name.
 Images in the list to the right can be removed via clicking a delete button.
 Only the deleted image should be removed from the list.
-Additional image(s) can be added through the form once the last has been "uploaded" State does NOT need to be maintained between page refresh.
+Additional image(s) can be added through the form once the last has been "uploaded" (the form resets) State does NOT need to be maintained between page refresh.

 ## Project Info